We gave this article on the best compact ellipticals a bit of a reshuffle to bring it up to date for 2020.

 If low impact is your focus, then both machines are similar.
 However, a stair stepper requires slightly more impact as you lift your leg and push down, whereas an elliptical requires no such impact.
 Therefore, we declare the elliptical as the winner here.

 To strengthen and improve endurance in the lower-body muscles, a stepper would be more beneficial.
 The muscles in the entire leg are worked to a greater degree during a session on a stepper compared to an elliptical.
 Yet, the elliptical works your upper body in ways a stepper could only dream of!
 So, it’s a tie.

 With all this in mind, the elliptical is generally considered the better machine – providing the stride length allows you to move freely.
 However, the stepper certainly has its place and benefits, and can provide a seriously good workout.

 Ultimately, the decision is yours.
 Providing you use the correct intensity for your ability and goals, then you will see great results whatever the machine.

 Having read this far, you will now understand why a compact elliptical is ideal for use at home or at work when a regular-sized machine won’t do.
 You will also know what to look out for when shopping for one, as well as which models we deem worthy of your attention.

-The Body-Solid E300 is an excellent choice and certainly proves its worth as our top pick.
-However, if it is too expensive – as it will be for many users – some of the midrange and budget options may be a better fit.
+The Peak Trainer HT5.0 from Horizon Fitness is an excellent choice and certainly proves its worth as our top pick.
+However, there are many other high-end, midrange and budget options available on the market.

 Having said that, now you know what to look out for in terms of design and features, you should take a good look around the market and see what appeals to you.
 You may find something even better than we did!